Mystery in Love

 "Mystery in Love" (ミステリー・イン・ラブ, Misuterī in Rabu) is the 31st single by Japanese singer Yōko Oginome.
 Written by Hinoky Team and Kayoko Ono, the single was released on December 1, 1993, by Victor Entertainment.

 Background and release

-"Mystery in Love" is a Japanese-language cover of the Eurobeat song "Heart on Fire/Juliet", which was released by the label A-Beat C. It was later covered by the original artist as "Mystery in Love/Virgin Elle".
+"Mystery in Love" is a Japanese-language cover of the Juliet (Alessandra Mirka Gatti) song "Heart on Fire", which was released on the 1993 compilation album Maharaja Night HI-NRG Revolution 06 by the label A-Beat C. It was later covered by Virginelle (Elena Gobbi Frattini) as "Mystery in Love" on her 1993 album Hot Love & Emotion.

 The song was used as an image song for Phoenix Resorts' Seagaia Ocean Dome.

 The B-side, "Born to Be Wild", is a Japanese-language cover of the Eurobeat song "Born to Be Wild/Edo", with lyrics written by Oginome.

 Track listing

 All music is composed by Hinoky Team; all music is arranged by Keiichi Takahashi.